XUranus/PolyU-25Fall-COMP5423-RAG/README.md

 If you don't have a key, you can also try `Qwen2.5-0.5B-Instruct` locally(via downloading this opensource model from HuggingFace).
 We support both local HuggingFaceGenerator and OpenAIGenerator to make sure this project can run on laptop.

-### How many time need to start the project.
+### How much time/hardware resources are need to start the project.
 If you want to build it using docker from scratch, you many need 1 hour or more.
-The image may take about 20GB.
+The images should take space for about 20GB.

 When the server start for the first time, it need to download the HotpotQA dataset and `Qwen2.5-0.5B-Instruct` model from HuggingFace.
-It will take about 10 minutes and require additional 1GB.
+It will take about 10 minutes and requires additional 1GB.

 If you didn't download the cached index file, the bootstrap process of server may take over 3 hours to do the BM25 indexing.

-The project is tested on the *Xiaomi Laptop 2016* with:
+The project is developed and tested on the *Xiaomi Laptop 2016* with:
  - 16GB RAM
- - NVDIA MX150 GPU
+ - NVDIA GeForce MX150 GPU
- - Intel i7
+ - Intel i7-8550
  - OS: Arch Linux + KDE